SergPerep/bonfire/docs/math.md

 Explanation of the math behind gas-burner app.

+## What do you need
+To calculate energy expenses you need to have annual energy consumption and Rates agreement `Tarieven overeenkomst`, the document that you get after you have made contract with energy supplier.

+Consumption is basically how much energy (electricity and gas) you spend in a year.

 ## ⚡️ Electricity

 There 4 types of expenses that you should keep an eye on regarding electricity.

 ### 1. El. variable costs `variabele kosten`

 Money that you pay to energy supplier for electricity that you have used.
-They are variable since they depend on your consumption.
+They are called "variable" since they depend on your consumption.

 <details><summary><b>Is your meter box smart?</b></summary>